How do I volunteer?

 - Respecting the rights of our participants including confidentiality, privacy and dignity.

 - Exercise a duty of care at all times.
-Use common sense and reasonable caution when engaging in activities with the participants
+Use common sense and reasonable caution when engaging in activities with participants.

-- Note details about your visit including times, dates, activities, and how the friendship is progressing.
+- Record details about your visit including times, dates, activities, and how the friendship is progressing.
 This will help with our reports.

-- Notify the Coordinator as soon as possible if:
+- Notify the Program Manager as soon as possible if: